Know all about Open and Distance learning (ODL) from Indira Gandhi National Open University (IGNOU), Delhi.

 The university has a network of centres for contact programmes to provide administrative and academic help to students.
 The centres organise counselling sessions based on the curricula at weekends.

-The courses are delivered through multimedia platforms in the form of self-instructional print and audio/video material, radio and TV broadcasts counselling/ tutoring, lab or hands-on work, video conferencing, interactive radio counselling, interactive CD-ROM and internet-based learning.
+The courses are delivered through multimedia platforms in the form of self-instructional print and audio/video material, radio and TV broadcast counselling/ tutoring, lab or hands-on work, video conferencing, interactive radio counselling, interactive CD-ROM and internet-based learning.
 IGNOU has 1.30 crore printed blocks, 1,562 audio programmes, 850 downlink centres and 3,482 video programmes.
 In addition to printed self-learning courseware, it airs educational and student support programmes through two Gyandarshan channels (via the DTH mode and webcasting) and 37 Gyan Vani FM stations.
 It also has a presence on video sharing website Youtube.

 Programmes offered by IGNOU

 IGNOU offers walk-in admission.
 An aspirant can go to the nearest regional centre and apply for admission.
 The application is considered for the following academic session.
-The deadline for most courses starting in the July 2012 session was June 15.

 The fee for UG courses varies from Rs.
 1600/1700 to Rs.
 8,000.
 It’s Rs.
 850 for BPP